AshishKingdom/OpenGL-Tutorials/colors/index.md

 ***
 ## Introduction
 ***
 In this section, we are going to explore colors and blending in OpenGL.
-So, be ready!
+So, be ready.
 ***
 ## Colors
 Going back to [My First Triangle](https://ashishkingdom.github.io/OpenGL-Tutorials/first-triangle/) section, we have the following code at the end -